Yankees vs. Red Sox Player Props Betting Odds

-Sportsbooks have set player props for Gleyber Torres and others when the New York Yankees host the Boston Red Sox at Yankee Stadium on Sunday at 7:10 PM ET.
+Player prop bet odds for Rafael Devers, Gleyber Torres and others are listed when the Boston Red Sox host the New York Yankees at Fenway Park on Friday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!